Better Battery or Execution?

-This Windows power slider allows users to barter performance for better battery life, or vice versa.
-To access the slider, simply click on the battery icon on the lower right hand side of the screen.
-From there, you can easily slide the bar back and forth between best battery life and best performance.
+This Windows power slider allows users to barter performance for better battery life or vice versa.
+To access the slider, simply click on the battery icon on the lower right-hand side of the screen.
+From there, you can easily slide the bar back and forth between the best battery life and best performance.

 According to Microsoft Docs, users can decide from four available modes:

 Battery Saver: Helps conserve power, and prolong battery life, when the system is not connected to a power source.
 When battery saver is on, some Windows features are disabled, throttled, or behave differently.
 Screen brightness is also reduced.
 Battery Saver is only available on DC.
 To learn more, see Battery Saver.